 14 Jun Cyber Security: 4 Ways to Travel Safe For Business

-Working from anywhere is now as simple as accessing the internet on your device.
+Stay safe from cyber attacks while traveling for business.
 Managers, owners, and employees are all embracing the flexibility of working while traveling, making it the new global norm.
-But while you were in the office, you were protected by professionally designed firewalls, security infrastructure, and robust software.
-As soon as you step away from the building, those protections disappear, leaving your device and the data inside at great risk.
+While you were in the office, you were protected by professionally designed firewalls, security infrastructure, and robust software.
+As soon as you step away from the building, those protections disappear, leaving your device and the data inside at risk.

 Cyber attackers love to collect any data they can obtain, often preferring to hack first, assess value later.
-It doesn’t help that almost all data can be sold, including your personal details, those of your clients and suppliers, as well as your proprietary business data.
-These days, the information stored on your device is usually worth much more than the device itself.
+Almost all data can be sold, including your personal details, those of your clients and suppliers, as well as your proprietary business data.
+The information stored on your device is usually worth much more than the device itself.

 Here are 3 ways a hacker will attack:

-Flaunting Opportunity: Whether your employee left their laptop at a café or a thief stole the phone from their pocket, the outcome is the same – that device is gone.
-Hackers will take advantage of any opportunity to gain access to a device, including taking them from hotel rooms and even asking to ‘borrow’ them for a few minutes to install spyware, before handing it back.
+Whether your employee left their laptop at a café or a thief stole the device, the outcome is the same – that device is gone.
+Hackers will take advantage of any opportunity to gain access to a device, including taking them from hotel rooms and even asking to ‘borrow’ them for a few minutes to install spyware.

 It’s okay, you don’t need to lock all employees inside the building or cancel all travel plans.
 Taking these four precautions will increase cyber safety and help protect your business data while on the go.

-- Make a backup before you travel: In the event your device is lost or damaged, you’ll be able to replace the device with a new one and quickly restore all the data from a backup, all with minimal downtime.
+- Create backup before travelling: In the event your device is lost or damaged, you can replace the device with a new one.

-- Don’t use public Wi-Fi: Wait until you have access to a secure network before going online – even just to check email.
+- Don’t use public Wi-Fi: Wait until you have access to a secure network before going online.

 - Act fast after loss: If your device is lost or stolen, immediately notify the appropriate people.
-This might include your IT provider so they can change passwords, your bank so they can lock down accounts, and any staff who need to be aware of the breach so they aren’t tricked into allowing further breaches.
+This includes your IT provider, your bank, and any staff who need to be aware of the breach.